carlfulp/RepData_PeerAssessment1/PA1_template.md

 Changes in mean and median as result of imputation were negligible.
-For example, the preimutation mean and median were **10766** and **10765**, respectively, while the postimputation mean and median were **10766** and **10766** respectively.
+For example, the preimutation mean and median were **10766** and **10765**, steps respectively, while the postimputation mean and median were **10766** and **10766** steps respectively.

-These results are perhaps expected as often entire days worth of data went missing, and the imputed values were themselves derived from average figures.
-As a result, the missing days are simply substituted with the averages.
+These results are perhaps expected as often entire days worth of data went missing from the original data set, and the imputed values were themselves derived from average figures.
+As a result, the imputed data were simply appended to the existing mean.
+Perhaps a more sophisticated imputation approach is warranted.

 ## Are there differences in activity patterns between weekdays and weekends?